StevieG47/beginner_tutorials/README.md

 ### How to Build

--Create the catkin workspace and build with:
+- Create the catkin workspace and build with:
 ```
 mkdir catkin_ws
 cd catkin_ws